 7.3 Course content

-The Southampton Solent University Solent Online Learning site provides course and unit documents, which include unit descriptors and programmes specifications.
+The Solent University Solent Online Learning site provides course and module documents, which include module descriptors and programmes specifications.

 Each degree programme is split into years and then units.
-Each year of a course will consist of a number of units which are either core or optional.
-A description of all units taught on each course, organised by academic year, is available on Solent Online Learning.
+Each year of a course will consist of a number of modules which are either core or optional.
+A description of all modules taught on each course, organised by academic year, is available on Solent Online Learning.

 The programme specification provides the aim of the programme/course and sets out its intended learning outcomes.
 These documents are also organised by academic year for the Schools.